MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/playfab-user-roles.md

 # PlayFab user roles

 PlayFab now supports roles as a more efficient way to manage user permissions within the Game Manager.
 We're very pleased to have added this feature, since it's been one of the most frequently requested features.

 With the introduction of roles, we are phasing out the ability to directly edit user permissions.
-This is no problem for new titles, who can immediately begin using the new roles system.
+This is no problem for new titles - those can immediately begin using the new roles system.

-However, existing titles that are using custom permissions must first *migrate* these custom permissions over to the new roles system.
+However, *existing* titles that are using custom permissions must first *migrate* these custom permissions over to the new roles system.

 First, let's first see how the new roles work, then we'll discuss how to migrate them from the old permissions system to the new roles system.